Ultimate Guide to Organizing, Packing, and Moving Your Kitchen

 Inventory Checklist

 Begin by sorting your kitchenware into three categories: 'Essentials,' 'Occasional Use,' and 'Rarely Used.'
 Your essentials are the must-haves, the things that make your kitchen uniquely yours.
 As for the 'Rarely Used' items, now is the moment to reassess their role in your life.
 Studies by the American Psychological Association reveal that decluttering can markedly reduce stress.
 So don't hold back.
-If that pasta maker has been collecting dust for years, perhaps it's time to part ways.
+If that pasta maker has collected dust for years, perhaps it's time to part ways.

 Organizing Your Kitchen